John-MEO-o/100-days-of-code/r1-log.md

 Today I passed the function comparison operators and switch use cases - I saw this statement earlier in PHP so the learning process was pretty soft for me until I started the Counting Cards lesson Tomorrow I'll try to solve it, good luck to everyone who codes at night))

+### R4D21
+I finally solved the CardCounter task.
+This problem was not solved with impudence, so I had to sit and think about its solution.
+A few tricky things was on it)
+Tommorow I'll start to learn objects and its properties!
+Thanks to everybody who's cheering me up in this challendge!